 Shocking!
 Madhurima Reveals Her Ex Vishal Wants To Marry Thrice; Says No Chance Of Reconciliation!

 Madhurima Tuli and Vishal Aditya Singh are one of the ex-couples participating in the dance reality show, Nach Baliye 9.
 Previously, Vishal's comments against Madhurima had raised eyebrows.
-The couple have had a few fights while shooting for the dance reality show so much that there were reports that they might be the first one to be eliminated.
+The couple has had a few fights while shooting for the dance reality show so much that there were reports that they might be the first one to be eliminated.
 Although the journey of the couple in the show is not that smooth, somehow they are managing.
-Also, till now Madhurmia had not commented on Vishal or reacted to his statements.
+Also, till now Madhurima had not commented on Vishal or reacted to his statements.

 But recently, in an interview to Spotboye, Madhurima made shocking revelations on her ex-Vishal.
 She feels that his temper issue is worse than hers.